uiuc-arc/Pasado/README.md

 This plot shows the results as described in Fig. 6 of the paper.

-The same information presented in a tabular form can be found in the `data` sub-directory which can be accessed via the following command:
+The same information presented in a tabular form can be found in the `data` subdirectory which can be accessed via the following command:

 > `cd ~/Desktop/artifact/Section_5_3/data/`